ComradOrg/www/README.md

-# Komrade
+# Comrad

-Komrade is a socialist network.
+Comrad is a socialist network.
 It seizes the means of digital production.

 ## Why another social network?